caarmen/scrumchatter/README.md

 * Export a single meeting as text
 * Export all meetings in Excel format

+This project requires ActionBarSherlock.
+You need to download and import ActionBarSherlock in your IDE separately from Scrum Chatter. http://actionbarsherlock.com/usage.html

-This is licensed under the GNU GPLv2 licensce.
+Scrum Chatter is licensed under the GNU GPLv2 licensce.
 Please see LICENSE.txt for more information.